HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Tested barcode scanners

 :::{note}
-The following barcode scanners have been tested officially tested for AssetTracker.
-However, other scanners should work as well (provided they are properly configured; please refer to your scanner's documentation).
+The following barcode scanners have been tested with AssetTracker.
+However, other scanners should work as well provided they are properly configured; please refer to your scanner's documentation.
 The scanner must be connected to a device running Hyperview on a supported web browser to be able to input AssetTracker IDs.
 :::

 - **NETUM NT-1228BL.** You must configure the device by scanning the Terminator barcode (3030052 CR).